 - Single-zone Deployment: If you select this deployment method, the Zone of Primary Node and the Zone of Secondary Node are the same.

 - Multi-zone Development: This is the recommended deployment method.
 If you select this deployment method, the Zone of Primary Node and the Zone of Secondary Node are different.
 This allows you to provide zone-level disaster recovery.
-You need only to specify the Zone of Primary Node, ApsaraDB RDS automatically allocates the Zone of Secondary Node.
+You must manually specify the Zone of Primary Node and the Zone of Secondary Node.

 - After the RDS instance is created, you can view information about the RDS instance and its secondary RDS instance on the Service Availability page.